PRODUCTS & INNOVATION

-Want to learn more about diagnostics?
+Want to learn more about the Alinity family of systems?
 Check out these resources:

 Please note: The Alinity suite of instruments is currently in development.
-Pending appropriate regulatory approvals, Abbott expects launches to begin later this year and continue into 2017 and 2018.
+Alinity launches began in 2016 and will continue into 2019.

 The website you have requested also may not be optimized for your specific screen size.